SILVESTRIKE/SILVESTRIKE/README.md

 My work combines solid **Software Engineering & Clean Architecture** principles with modern **AI & Deep Learning** techniques.
 I am highly interested in **System Architecture** and the process of aligning technical solutions with business requirements.
 My long-term goal is to grow into a **Solutions Architect** role.

-**Currently:** Developing **Veritas** — an AI-powered Vietnamese Law Assistant using RAG architecture and LLMs for my graduation thesis.
+**Currently:** Developing **Veritas** — an AI-powered Vietnamese Digitizing land registration documents using RAG architecture and LLMs for my graduation thesis.

 <br/>